tropicsquare/libtropic-linux/TS1302_devkit/README.md

-# TS1302 devkit's project
+# TS1302 Devkit's Project
 This project is compatible with Linux-based systems and our [USB devkit](https://github.com/tropicsquare/tropic01-stm32u5-usb-devkit-hw) - follow the link to get more details about this devkit itself, including schematics, design files and manufacturing data.

-## Requirements
-You need permissions to access the USB UART interfaces.
-Depending on your distribution, you need to be member of the `dialout` or similar group.

-## Dependencies
+## Dependencies And Requirements
 You need to have:
 * Access to USB UART interface (linux `dialout` group or silimar)
 * `cmake` (Could be installed with `sudo apt install cmake`)
 * `gcc` (Could be installed with `sudo apt install gcc`)

-# Build
+# Build All Examples

 All available examples are taken from [`libtropic`](https://github.com/tropicsquare/libtropic/tree/master/examples).